 The season consists of five weekend (either a Saturday or Sunday) sets of games at various parks starting at the end of April and running through May (except the Victoria Day long weekend).

-2 Jerseys, Home & Away *Please indicate correct size when registering*
+2 Jerseys, Home & Away and one Game Shorts *Please indicate correct size when registering*

 Volunteering– The Vancouver Warriors Football Club is a community-based club that depends on a hard-working volunteer board, coaches, managers, coordinators, etc. Please pitch in and help, particularly